meppu/surreal/README.md

 </div>

-> ⚠️ You are currently viewing main branch ⚠️
+> ⚠️ You are currently viewing version 1 ⚠️

 Package name named as [surreal on hex](https://hex.pm/packages/surreal).
 Because an Erlang implementation can be used in other languages that runs on BEAM virtual machine, such as Elixir and Gleam.